culturegraph/metafacture-mediawiki/README.md

 Metafacture-Mediawiki is a plugin for [Metafacture](https://github.com/culturegraph/metafacture-core).
 It provides modules for extracting information from MediaWiki pages such as Wikipedia articles.
 Currently, modules for extracting links and templates exist.
 Adding new extraction modules is easy.

-# Key Features
+### Key Features

 * Extracts metadata information about pages from MediaWiki xml documents
 * Extracts simple information from wikitext using regular expressions (fast but not suitable for complex tasks)
 * Wraps the excellent [Sweble wikitext parser](http://sweble.org/) for conveniently parsing wikitext into an abstract syntax tree within a [Flux](https://github.com/culturegraph/metafacture-core/wiki#flux) flow
-* Extracts links and templates from an abstract syntax tree and turns them into a Metafacture event stream
+* Extracts links and templates from abstract syntax trees created by [Sweble](http://sweble.org/) and turns them into a Metafacture event stream
 * Makes writing additional extraction modules easy
-* Supports running multiple extraction modules without hassle
+* Supports running multiple extraction modules hassle-free

 ## Download and Install